The Setup π οΈ

 We will be creating a preview platform for our stage branch/stage domain.

-Field | Recommended Value | Notes |
+| Field | Recommended Value | Notes |

-Preview platform name | Stage | This will be our preview for development content |
+| Preview platform name | Stage | This will be our preview for development content |

-Description | Preview the stage domain | Optional; just for internal clarity |
+| Description | Preview the stage domain | Optional; just for internal clarity |

-Content types | Page | We will only be able to preview pages |
+| Content types | Page | We will only be able to preview pages |

-, you’ll want a URL that looks like this:
+For Preview URL for Page, youβll want a URL that looks like this:

 https://[your-stage-domain]{entry.fields.slug}?isPreview=true&x-vercel-protection-bypass=[your-bypass-token]&x-vercel-set-bypass-cookie=samesitenone

-is literal text.
+Note that {entry.fields.slug} is literal text.
 My URL, for instance would be:

 https://preview.contentful-example.nicholasrussellconsulting.com{entry.fields.slug}?isPreview=true&x-vercel-protection-bypass=[my-bypass-token]&x-vercel-set-bypass-cookie=samesitenone

-Open Live Preview
+Open Live Preview.

-Note that we did not setup a preview platform for our production
+Note that we did not setup a preview platform for our production-aliased environment, you should not be previewing content on production,

 but if needed you can setup a platform for your production domain as well with the same steps.